 Yes.
 This keto peach cobbler recipe uses an all-natural sugar replacement.
-I personally prefer to use a blend of monk fruit and erythritol that I pick up packaged fro the market.
+I personally prefer to use a blend of monk fruit sweetener and erythritol that I pick up packaged from the market.
 But, you can use your favorite sugar replacement like stevia.
 Be sure to follow the directions for how to substitute it 1:1 with regular sugar.

 Recipes to Enjoy This With

 I imagine this recipe as part of a keto comfort food meal.
 So, some of my favorite keto soul food recipes to enjoy this with are:

 - Ninja Foodi Pressure Cooker Pot Roast Recipe

 More Sugar-free Almond Flour Dessert Recipes

 If you try this recipe, please stop back and leave it a star rating and/or a review in the comments.
 Stay connected & share photos of your creations with me & others on Instagram, Facebook, and Pinterest!

 Use DRDAVINAHS at checkout to save on some equipment & ingredients!